Kalschatzi/learning_platform/content/module3/3-containerization-with-docker.md

 There are a lot more advantages that docker provides, like security testing and tooling to test and deploy, but we won't focus on those as part of this module, as they will come up in more advanced modules and when we will focus on Software Delivery Lifecycle(SDLC).

+## Docker versus Virtual Machines

+Virtual Machines(VMs) is another way to achieve both isolation and repeatability.
+The main difference between Docker and VMs:

+- Docker containers have both the application code and its environment, including libraries, system tools, and runtime.
+Docker containers use the underlying host operating system kernel resources directly.
+- Virtual Machines have their own operating system, they are essentially copies of physical machines.

 ## Basic docker concepts

 ### Docker container